dhiyazhar/bookbot-python/README.md

-boot.dev inspired Python bot to summarize book's knowledge.
+boot.dev inspired Python bot to analyze a file.